 MCM(s) MEASURABLE GOAL(s) EXPLAIN PROGRESS TOWARD GOAL OR HOW GOAL WAS ACHIEVED.
-IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 1 1.1.1 Publish a public notice of the draft SWMP in the local newspaper.
-Goal not met.
-The city is still waiting to receive a public notice draft from TCEQ.
-MCM 1 1.1.2 Publish the draft SWMP publication to the cstx.gov webpage.
-Goal not met.
-The city is still waiting to receive a public notice draft from TCEQ.
-MCM 1 1.1.3 Document the viewing traffic count of the draft SWMP on cstx.gov webpage.
-Goal not met.
-The city is still waiting to receive a public notice draft from TCEQ.
-MCM 1 1.1.4 Publish the approved SWMP to the cstx.gov webpage.
-Goal not met.
-The city is waiting to receive a public notice draft from TCEQ.
-The previous SWMP (2014-2018) and the past three annual reports have been published on the city's Stormwater Management Program webpage.
+IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 1 1.1.4 Publish the approved SWMP to the cstx.gov webpage.
+Goal met.
+The City received final approval of its SWMP from TCEQ during the permit year.
+The SWMP is available on the cstx.gov webpage.
+MCM 1 1.1.5 Document the viewing traffic count of the approved SWMP on the cstx.gov webpage each permit year.
+Goal met.
+The SWMP was downloaded seventy (70) times in 2023.
+MCM 1 1.1.6 Publish the annual report to the cstx.gov webpage.
+Goal met.
+The 2020, 2021, and 2022 annual reports have been published on the City's website.